Rw1942/rallyflare/README.md

 5. **GPT-5 processes** the email with low reasoning effort for fast, intelligent responses
 6. **Worker sends** an intelligent reply via Postmark API (preserving email threads)
 7. **Everything logged** in D1 for admin console review with full debugging info

+### Email Addressing

+Rally uses a smart addressing strategy to maintain clean email threads:

+- **From Address**: All outbound emails come from `rally@rallycollab.com` for consistent branding
+- **Reply-To Address**: Set to the original Rally inbox the user contacted (e.g., `requests@rallycollab.com`)
+- **Threading**: Proper `In-Reply-To` and `References` headers keep conversations organized

+This means users see a consistent sender identity, but their replies route back to the correct Rally inbox.

 ## Development